evilchewits/gitweb-mantisbt/README.md

 To take advantage of this connection you should do 3 steps:
   1. Use naming conventions:
     - encode issue number in branch name: `git checkout -b CR0012345_v2`, where `CR` - a prefix (CR means "Contribution Request"), `0012345` - issue number in MantisBT, `v2` - suffix.
-You're free to choose any prefix and suffix - they are configurable.
+A RegExp pattern for branch name is configurable.
     - include issue number in the first line of a commit message, e.g. `git commit -m "0012345: Issue Summary"`.

   2. Tune your configuration (bugtrackerURL, etc.) editing *bugtrackerConnection_config* variable in *bugtrackerConnection.js* file and put the file to your GitWeb directory.
 Plug it, e.g. by editing GitWeb *header.html* file as follows: